Date: Wed, 3 Apr 2002 16:11:03 +0200

 interesting visitor (theatre director), Renato Cohen, from Sao Paulo,

-who showed me his work with a group of 25 "mad" people (people
+who showed me his work with a group of 25 "mad" people (people suffering

 from schizophrenia) in an extended 4 year project he developed in which